-Dad grew up with three brothers and a tomboy sister, and they spent every spare moment playing baseball with their cousins that lived nearby.
+Dad grew up with three brothers and a tomboy sister, and they spent every spare moment playing baseball with their cousins who lived nearby.
 During recess at school they could also be found playing baseball even if it meant using an old board for a bat, and a ball that was falling apart.
-Dad’s brother became very good at sewing covers back on their old baseballs because they couldn’t afford to buy new ones.
+Dad’s often told us how his older brother became very good at sewing covers back on their old baseballs because they couldn’t afford to buy new balls.

 As dad grew up he excelled at baseball.
 He had unusual skills as a right handed player, batting left handed.
 In addition to his high school team, he played on local community teams.
 Word spread about what good players he and his cousin Neal were, and a local scout came to watch them play.